Consumer Medicine Information

 - medicines that change the acidity of the urine (e.g. sodium bicarbonate)

-- medicines used to treat certain mental conditions (e.g. haloperidol)
+- medicines used to treat certain mental health conditions (e.g. haloperidol)

 - ziprasidone, which can interact with lithium to affect the heart